IVC Wealth Advisors LLC Has $1.86 Million Stock Position in Johnson & Johnson (NYSE:JNJ)

 Analysts Set New Price Targets

 JNJ has been the topic of a number of analyst reports.
-Morgan Stanley decreased their target price on shares of Johnson & Johnson from $187.00 to $172.00 and set an “equal weight” rating on the stock in a research report on Thursday, August 31st.
-Atlantic Securities increased their target price on shares of Johnson & Johnson from $167.00 to $170.00 and gave the stock a “neutral” rating in a research report on Friday, August 4th.
-Credit Suisse Group upped their price target on shares of Johnson & Johnson from $170.00 to $175.00 and gave the stock a “neutral” rating in a report on Friday, July 21st.
-TheStreet raised shares of Johnson & Johnson from a “c+” rating to a “b+” rating in a report on Monday, August 21st.
-Finally, Cantor Fitzgerald reaffirmed an “overweight” rating and set a $215.00 price target on shares of Johnson & Johnson in a report on Monday, September 18th.
-Nine investment analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average target price of $170.65.
+Raymond James decreased their target price on shares of Johnson & Johnson from $184.00 to $179.00 and set an “outperform” rating on the stock in a research report on Tuesday, September 5th.
+HSBC began coverage on shares of Johnson & Johnson in a report on Wednesday, September 6th.
+They set a “hold” rating and a $175.00 price target for the company.
+StockNews.com downgraded shares of Johnson & Johnson from a “strong-buy” rating to a “buy” rating in a report on Wednesday.
+Atlantic Securities upped their price target on shares of Johnson & Johnson from $167.00 to $170.00 and gave the stock a “neutral” rating in a report on Friday, August 4th.
+Finally, Morgan Stanley dropped their price objective on shares of Johnson & Johnson from $187.00 to $172.00 and set an “equal weight” rating for the company in a research note on Thursday, August 31st.
+Nine research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to MarketBeat, Johnson & Johnson presently has an average rating of “Hold” and an average target price of $170.65.

 Johnson & Johnson, together with its subsidiaries, researches, develops, manufactures, and sells various products in the healthcare field worldwide.
 The company's Consumer Health segment provides skin health/beauty products under the AVEENO, CLEAN & CLEAR, DR. CI:LABO, NEUTROGENA, and OGX brands; baby care products under the JOHNSON'S and AVEENO Baby brands; oral care products under the LISTERINE brand; TYLENOL acetaminophen products; SUDAFED cold, flu, and allergy products; BENADRYL and ZYRTEC allergy products; MOTRIN IB ibuprofen products; NICORETTE smoking cessation products; and PEPCID acid reflux products.